 Pursuant to the Trade Secrets Directive, it is an infringement to acquire a trade secret in an unlawful way, to use or disclose an unlawfully acquired trade secret or to use or disclose a trade secret in breach of a contractual or other duty.

 A person will infringe a registered trade mark if he uses in the course of trade a sign:

-The assessment of the elements making up the torts, particularly those categorised as b. and c. above, is multifactorial (or 'global').
+The assessment of the elements making up the torts, particularly those categorised as (ii) and (iii) above, is multifactorial (or 'global').

-UK unregistered design right is infringed by a person who, without the licence of the design right owner, makes articles that are exactly or substantially to that design, or makes a design document recording the design for the purpose of enabling articles to be made that are exactly or substantially to that design.
+UK unregistered design right is infringed by a person who, without the licence of the design right owner, reproduces the design by making articles that are exactly or substantially to that design, or making a design document recording the design for the purpose of enabling such articles to be made.
+Again, an act of copying is a necessary component of the tort.

 UK unregistered design right is also infringed ("secondary infringement") by a person who, without the licence of the design right owner, imports into the UK for commercial purposes, has in his possession for commercial purposes or sells, lets for hire or offers or exposes for sale or hire, in the course of a business, an article which is, and which he knows or has reason to believe is, an infringing article (i.e. exactly or substantially to the protected design).

 Copyright is infringed by a person who, without the licence of the copyright owner, does any of the acts restricted by copyright.
 The restricted acts are copying the work, issuing copies of the work to the public, renting or lending the work to the public, performing showing or playing the work in public, communicating the work to the public, making an adaptation of the work or doing any of the above in relation to an adaptation, and authorising another to do any of the above.
 Infringement may be by the doing of a restricted act in relation to the protected work as a whole or any substantial part of it.